The event calendar in Reykjavík City is jam-packed with festivals, parades, citywide celebrations and much more.

 Food & Fun brings chefs of note from all over the world to Iceland and pairs them with local chefs to create exciting new dishes based on Icelandic ingredients.
 It’s a thrilling time to be in the city and everyone is either heading out for a legendary meal or recovering from one.

 As a Nordic country, design occupies a special place for the nation, although Icelandic design is markedly different than its Scandinavian counterparts.
 During these days Reykjavík crackles with creative energy with exhibitions, workshops and other events all over town.

 On June 17, 1944, the Republic of Iceland was officially established as Iceland claimed its independence from Denmark, and the day had been celebrated as Iceland’s National Day ever since.
 Festivities are organized across the country.

 The city’s artwork overflows from Reykjavík’s museums and runs out into the streets.
 The entire capital becomes the stage for a citywide, month-long exhibition with installations and performance pieces around every corner.

 Secret Solstice is an annual four-day festival during featuring a lineup of up-and-coming performers alongside established performers.
 It’s quite a show.

-The Festival of the Sea is an extension of Fishermen’s Day which i held on the first Sunday in June.
-The celebration reflect Iceland’s heritage as a nation with close ties to the sea.
+The Festival of the Sea is an extension of Fishermen’s Day which held on the first Sunday in June.
+The celebration reflects Iceland’s heritage as a nation with close ties to the sea.
 The program centered around the Old Harbor includes family-friendly events with a fishy theme.

 This colorful event brings tens of thousands of people into the city center every year to show solidarity with Iceland’s LGBTQ community.
 The festival is also one of the most vibrant and popular events in Reykjavík’s cultural calendar.

-Since 1996, Reykjavík has been celebrating its multitude of talent and rich history with Culture Night, en extravaganza evening where the city explodes with cultural events across numbers of venues.
+Since 1996, Reykjavík has been celebrating its multitude of talent and rich history with Culture Night, an extravaganza evening where the city explodes with cultural events across numbers of venues.
 All festival events are free of charge.